tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
 	if x.len() > y.len() { x } else { y }
 }
 ```
+* the specifier means "at least as long as"
+* so in the above example, the return value expires with the shortest lived parameter
+*